JOIN LOGIN JOIN

 Knight Destrier painted model with kit features

-This new 40k Knight Destrier model feels like Games Workshop looked at Imperial Knights and decided we needed a unit that embodies “close the gap and end the conversation.”
-A Bellatus-class Imperial Knight with rocket boosters, a thundershock spear, and a reaper chainsword is not subtle.
-It’s not supposed to be.
+This new 40k Imperial Knights Destrier model feels like Games Workshop looked at Imperial Knights and decided they needed a unit that embodies “close the gap and end the conversation.”
+A Bellatus-class Imperial Knight with rocket boosters, a thundershock spear, and a reaper chainsword does just that.

-So if you’ve been waiting for a new Imperial Knights kit that plays like a high-speed duel instead of a slow-motion artillery platform, this is your sign to pay even more attention to the Eye of Terror release!
+So if you’ve been waiting for a new Imperial Knights kit that plays like a high-speed duel instead of a slow-motion artillery platform, this is your sign to pay even more attention to the upcoming Eye of Terror release now.

 What do you think about the new Knight?